-The Australasian Rehabilitation Outcomes Centre is the national rehabilitation medicine clinical registry for Australia and New Zealand.
+The Australasian Rehabilitation Outcomes Centre is the national rehabilitation medicine integrated outcomes centre for Australia and New Zealand.
 We help improve patient outcomes by collecting, analysing and presenting data.
 With our help, you can benchmark the service you provide and make quality improvements.

 To do this, we require the use of the Functional Independence Measure Clinical Assessment Tool.
 Using the tool is straightforward.
 By utilising FIM scores, you can measure and track changes in a patient’s functional independence from admission to discharge.

 - Download the AN-SNAP Calculator for Excel - This tool can assist in planning a patients program in regards to expected FIM change and length of stay outcomes.
 This tool is updated every 6 months with the latest benchmarks.